aelfimow/cppasm/README.md

 # cppasm
 This is a C++ generator for x86 assembly code.

-Assembly source code syntax is: `AT&T`.
+Generated assembly source code syntax is: `AT&T`.

 The idea behind this generator is to encapsulate every instruction and CPU register in its own class.
 Every class name can be found in the Intel developer's manuals, e.g.